avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Of the non-epidemic *V. cholerae* lineages, the two lineages that have caused the most cases of diarrhoeal illness since 2000 are thought to be lineages 'L3b' and 'L9' (`Hao et al 2023`).
 For example, these two non-epidemic lineages have caused several hundred cases of diarrhoeal illness in Hangzhou, China between 2001 and 2018 (`Hao et al 2023`_; Figure 12).
 Lineage L3b has also been linked to relatively small outbreaks of diarrhoeal illness in South Africa (`Smith et al 2021`_).

 Note that L3b and L9 are alternative names for the lineages labelled MX-2 and ELA-3, respectively, in the tree in Figure 11 above
 (strictly speaking, MX-2 is a part of L3b and ELA-3 is a part of L9).
+Don't worry about remembering the names of these non-epidemic lineages; the key point here is that non-epidemic lineages of *V. cholerae* exist, but are of relatively minor public health importance compared to 7PET.

 .. _Hao et al 2023: https://pubmed.ncbi.nlm.nih.gov/37146742/